WeedMan Banner Image

 Mosquito Control Safety | Fact Sheet

-How do I know that what Weed Man uses to control mosquitoes are safe?
+How do I know that what Mosquito Hero uses to control mosquitoes are safe?

 Pesticides are highly regulated products in Canada.
 All pesticides used, sold, or imported into Canada, are stringently regulated by Health Canada’s Pest Management Regulatory Agency (PMRA).
 The federal legislative authority for the regulation of pesticides in Canada is the Pest Control Products Act (PCPA).
 Before a product for use is registered, the PCPA requires the federal government to use a science-based approach to determine that the pesticide does not pose an unacceptable risk to human health and the environment.
 In addition, it must be demonstrated that the product has value.
 The use of pesticides is also subject to regulation under provincial/ territorial legislation and by municipalities.